Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 - [Connect and query with Hex](#connect-and-query-with-hex)
 - [Connect and query with Sigma](#connect-and-query-with-sigma)

-The dbt Semantic Layer enables you to connect and query your metric with various available tools like Google Sheets, Hex, Tableau, and more.
+The dbt Semantic Layer enables you to connect and query your metric with various available tools like [PowerBI](/docs/cloud-integrations/semantic-layer/power-bi), [Google Sheets](/docs/cloud-integrations/semantic-layer/gsheets), [Hex](https://learn.hex.tech/docs/connect-to-data/data-connections/dbt-integration#dbt-semantic-layer-integration), [Microsoft Excel](/docs/cloud-integrations/semantic-layer/excel), [Tableau](/docs/cloud-integrations/semantic-layer/tableau), and more.

-Query metrics using other tools such as [first-class integrations](/docs/cloud-integrations/avail-sl-integrations), [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview), and [exports](/docs/use-dbt-semantic-layer/exports) to expose tables of metrics and dimensions in your data platform and create a custom integration with tools like PowerBI.
+Query metrics using other tools such as [first-class integrations](/docs/cloud-integrations/avail-sl-integrations), [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview), and [exports](/docs/use-dbt-semantic-layer/exports) to expose tables of metrics and dimensions in your data platform and create a custom integrations.

  ### Connect and query with Google Sheets